dotnet/docs-aspire/docs/deployment/azure/application-insights.md

 builder.Build().Run();
 ```

-Follow the steps in [Deploy a .NET Aspire app to Azure Container Apps using the Azure Developer CLI (in-depth guide)](./aca-deployment-azd-in-depth.md) to deploy the application to Azure Container Apps.
-AZD will create an Application Insights resource as part of the same resource group, and configure the connection string for each container.
+Follow the steps in [Deploy a .NET Aspire app to Azure Container Apps using the Azure Developer CLI (in-depth guide)](./aca-deployment-azd-in-depth.md) to deploy the application to Azure Container Apps. `azd` will create an Application Insights resource as part of the same resource group, and configure the connection string for each container.

 ### Manual provisioning of Application Insights resource